gitrgoliveira/se-tool/README.md

-# Hashi SE Tool
+# HashiCorp SE Tool

-This is a tool that can be used by HashiCorp Solutions Engineer to help in their day to day work.
+This is a tool to help HashiCorp Solutions Engineers in their day to day work.

 ![SE Tool Screenshot](assets/Screenshot_se_tools.png)